scw000000/WebGLDemo/README.md

 Control Light:
 * Light Radius: Control how far the light will affect the mesh objects.
 By adopting a distance checking when calculating lights, I can
 conserve computing power and avoid unnecessary interference from the lights in outer light cube cycle.
-* Gamma Power: Control the Gamma Correction power parameter when rendering the inner light cube cycle, because the color of cube will not
+* Light Power: Control the light power parameter when rendering the inner light cube cycle
-be correct to human eyes by simply scaling a color with a scalar from 0 to 1.
-* Gamma Scalar: Control the Gamma Correction scalar parameter when rendering the inner light cube cycle
+* Light Scalar: Control the light scalar parameter when rendering the inner light cube cycle

 Control Bloom:
 * Gaussian Blur Iteration Num: Control how many time to blur the light texture in order to render blur texture